chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 ## Description Lists

 - **Description lists** (called definition lists before HTML5) contain a list of terms and definitions.
 Each item in the list includes one or more **terms** and one or more **definitions**.
+  - The `<dt>` Description Term element is a block-level element.
+  - The `<dd>` Description Details element is a block-level element in HTML.
+This means that it takes up the full width of its parent container and creates a new line after it.

 - Each grouping may have more than one term (`dt`) and more than one description (`dd`).
 The first item above has one term and two definitions, while the final includes two terms and one definition.
 - Examples of description lists include dictionaries, bibliographies, and, that relic of the past, the phone book.